 Keep in mind that purchasing Alaska Mileage Plan miles won't code as travel, so it's best to use an everyday spending card.

-Alaska Airlines has steadily increased the frequency and bonuses that it's offering through mileage sales.
+Alaska Airlines has steadily increased the frequency and bonuses it offers through mileage sales.
 Before 2020, 50% was the best bonus Alaska would typically offer.
-During the pandemic, we saw five instances where the airline has beaten it with a 60% bonus.
-Now, the 60% bonus is back and we aren't sure when we will see such a deal again.
+Since the start of the Covid-19 pandemic, we have now seen 11 instances where the airline has offered a 60% bonus — including some without the Tax Recovery Fee.

 Would you buy Alaska Mileage Plan Miles for 1.85¢ each?